criteo/kerberos-docker/README.md

 This project uses continuous integration with [GitHub Actions](https://github.com/features/actions).

-See all the worflow runs on the CI, [here](https://github.com/criteo/kerberos-docker/actions/workflows/ci.yml).
+See all the workflow runs on the CI, [here](https://github.com/criteo/kerberos-docker/actions/workflows/ci.yml).

 ## Network analyzer

-You can create a [wireshark](https://www.wireshark.org/) instance running in a docker container built from docker image named `network-analyser`.
+You can create a [Wireshark](https://www.wireshark.org/) instance running in a Docker container built from a Docker image named `network-analyser`.

 See more details in `./network-analyser/README.md`.

 ## Debug and see traces

-You can connect with an interactive session to a docker container:
+You can connect with an interactive session to a Docker container:

 ~~~
 docker exec -it <container_name_or_id> bash